hpssjellis/maker100-leaders-robotics/PAC.md

 However, the teacher does need to be interested in STEM, comfortable with classroom management, and willing to let students solve problems independently.

+## "Does the teacher have to teach seven students separately?"

+**No.**

+The seven students remain part of the existing class.

+For example, a teacher might have 25 students in a Web Design class.
+Seven students could work on Maker100 during an agreed portion of the class while the teacher continues supporting the other 18 students with the normal curriculum.

+The exact arrangement would be determined by the host teacher and school.

 ## "Won't students just ask ChatGPT to do everything?"

 They might — unless the course structure makes that ineffective.